Teeth Stain Removal Oral Care Product Testing by Pellicle Cleaning Ratio (PCR)

-Pellicle cleaning ratio (PCR) testing for oral care product stain removal efficacy can support marketing claims or product development using human or bovine enamel samples can be applied to toothpastes or other dentifrices
+Pellicle cleaning ratio (PCR) testing for oral care products aimed at teeth stains removal.
+We can support your oral care brands marketing claims or product development using human or bovine enamel samples can be applied to toothpastes or other dentifrices

-The Pellicle Cleaning Ratio (PCR) test can be used to evaluate the stain removal performance of oral care dentifrices such as toothpaste or toothpowders.
-The consumers' desire for whiter teeth has driven the innovation of many new dentifrice products.
-If you are developing a new tooth stain removal product, then a robust, quick, reproducible test can help you to rank the stain removal capability of your formulation, guide further development or provide support for marketing claims.
+The pellicle cleaning ratio (PCR) test can be used to evaluate the stain removal performance of oral care products and dentifrices such as toothpaste or toothpowders.
+Consumers' desire for whiter teeth has driven the innovation of many new dentifrice products in recent years with formulation research and development focussed on novel stain removal agents which have either a mechanical stain removal function or non-mechanical function.
+If you are developing a new tooth stain removal product, then a robust, rapid and reproducible pellicle cleaning ratio based laboratory test can help you to rank the stain removal capability of your formulations or ingredients and guide further development or support your marketing claims.

-Tooth stain build-up occurs when chromophores from food and drinks bind to the protein pellicle layer on the enamel surface.
+Tooth stain build-up occurs when chromophores from food and drinks bind to the protein pellicle on teeth enamel surfaces.
 Dentifrices typically contain mild abrasives which help to remove stains during brushing and a PCR test is a means of comparing abrasivity against a reference abrasive agent or a benchmark product.

 For over 20 years our Clinical Research Services group has been bringing quality and safety to life as a trusted partner for developers and manufacturers of oral care products.
 We provide a one-source solution for in vitro studies providing robust data to support the efficacy of novel treatments.